numbbo/coco/docs/coco-doc/source/index.rst

 but powerful tool to increase the number of solved problems [HAR1999]_ --- namely by increasing the number of |t|-values, for which the problem |p|
 was solved. [#]_
-Independent restarts tend to increase the success rate, but they generally do not *change* the performance assessment, because the successes materialize at greater runtimes.
+Independent restarts tend to increase the success rate, but they generally do not *change* the performance *assessment*, because the successes materialize at greater runtimes.
 Therefore, we call our approach *budget-free*.
 Restarts however "*improve the reliability, comparability, precision, and "visibility" of the measured results*" [BBO2016ex]_.